Toolbox for reconstructing quantum theory from rules on information acquisition

 The set of allowed states populates the entire unit ball in the three-dimensional Bloch ball, i.e.\ $\Sigma_1\simeq B^3$.
-This follows from the fact that applying the full group $\ct_1=\SO(3)$ to $(1,0,0)$ generates the entire Bloch sphere as a closed set of extremal states and the fact that $\Sigma_1$ must be convex according to assumption \ref{assump2}.
+This follows from the fact that applying the full group $\ct_1=\SO(3)$ to $(1,0,0)$ generates the entire Bloch sphere as a closed set of extremal states and the fact that $\Sigma_1$ must be closed convex according to assumption \ref{assump2}.
 Hence, we recover the well-known three-dimensional Bloch ball state space of a single qubit of standard quantum theory with the set of all pure states defining the boundary sphere $S^2$, the totally mixed state (as the state of no information) constituting the center and the set of mixed states filling the interior in between, as illustrated in figure \ref{fig_bloch}.
 This is precisely the geometry of the set of all normalized density matrices on $\mathbb{C}^2$.
 Notice that the pure state space $S^2\simeq\mathbb{C}P^1$ indeed coincides with the set of all unit vectors in $\mathbb{C}^2$ (modulo phase).

 Given the complete symmetry of the Bloch ball as the state space for $N=1$, there should not exist a distinguished informationally complete question set $\cq_{M_1}$, corresponding to a distinguished orthonormal Bloch vector basis, by means of which $O$ can interrogate $S$.
-While it clearly is an additional assumption, it is thus natural to stipulate that to {\it every} $Q\in\cq_1$ there exists a unique pure state in $\Sigma_1$ which represents the truth value $Q=$`yes' and, conversely, that every pure state of this system corresponds to the definite answer to one question in $\cq_1$.
+While it is an additional assumption, it is thus natural to stipulate that to {\it every} $Q\in\cq_1$ there exists a unique pure state in $\Sigma_1$ which represents the truth value $Q=$`yes' and, conversely, that every pure state of this system corresponds to the definite answer to one question in $\cq_1$.